meteor/meteor/content/using-npm-packages.md

 import { parse } from 'graphql/language';
 ```

+Some Meteor apps contain local Meteor packages (packages defined in the `packages/` directory of your app tree); this was an older recommendation from before Meteor had full ECMAScript support.
+If your app is laid out this way, you can also `require` or `import` npm packages installed in your app from within your local Meteor packages.

 <h3 id="npm-styles">Importing styles from npm</h3>

 Using any of Meteor's [supported CSS pre-processors](build-tool.html#css) you can import other style files provided by an NPM into your application using both relative and absolute paths.
 However, this will only work for the top-level app and will not work inside an Atmosphere package.